Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 ### 6.1.
 Scenario Instructions
 This option lets you set the text that is shown in the `Instructions` tab of the `Objectives Panel`.

+!!!
+Note
-Note: The `Objective Panel` can be opened by clicking the button to the right of the Tech Tree button at the top of the screen.
+    The `Objective Panel` can be opened by clicking the button to the right of the Tech Tree button at the top of the screen.

 ### 6.2.
 Objectives
 This option lets you set the text that is shown in the `Objectives` tab of the `Objectives Panel`.